Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Dog getting a bath

-Giving your pets a good scrub can help prevent fleas.
+Giving your pets a good scrub can help to prevent fleas.
 Clean fur will make it easier to spot these pests.
-If any fleas are on your pet, washing them will help to knock them off.
-Start scrubbing at the top of their head and work your way down to their tail.
+If any fleas are on your pet, giving them a bath will help to knock them off.
+Talk to your veterinarian for dog or cat-friendly shampoo suggestions, and make sure to read and follow the label directions carefully.
+Start scrubbing at the top of your pet’s head and work your way down to their tail.
+Your pet’s breed will determine how often you should give them a bath.
+Discussing this with your veterinarian will ensure you don’t under or over bathe your pet, keeping their fur and skin healthy.

 Vacuum